Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 \
 === Intentional swerving
-Our PID algorithm worked too well following the road, and it couldn't catch clue boards right after the steep curve because it was out of frame.
-To solve this problem, we implemented intentional swerving in which the robot would swerve left and right periodically for a given period.
-This allowed the robot to cover a wider area in front of it and increased the chances of detecting clue boards.
+Our PID algorithm worked too well, and missed clue boards right after the steep curve because the board was never in the camera frame.
+To solve this problem, we implemented intentional swerving in which the robot would swerve left and right periodically for a specified period.
+This allowed the robot to cover a wider area and increased the chances of detecting clue boards.
-This swerving was implemented in a rather simple way by using a counter that gets incremented every time the state's run function gets called, and changing the "slope" for $"mod"2 = 0$.
+This swerving was implemented in a rather simple way by using a counter that gets incremented every time the state's run function gets called, and changing the "slope" value periodically for $"mod"2 = 0$.

 #code(
   raw(block: true, lang: "python",